 I have a track record of getting results for my constituents in Lakewood and am proud of the work the work I did with my fellow Council Members, such as ensuring a mental health professional would be available on police calls for those in crisis, by committing one percent of our general fund to human services, including mental health services, and by partnering with Pierce County and the Cohen Veterans Network to bring Washington’s first mental health clinic serving veterans and military families to Lakewood.

 As your council member, I will work to:

 - Increase access to needed, localized care by properly funding mental health services and substance abuse treatments in our communities.

 - Provide law enforcement with the proper resources to address mental health and substance abuse challenges.

-The lack of mental health services and substance abuse treatments creates a burden for communities across Pierce County.
+The lack of mental health services and substance abuse treatments creates a burden for our community.
 Families struggling to help mentally ill or addicted loved ones need access to care – that means proper mental health care locally.
 People experiencing homelessness and who suffer with mental health and/or substance abuse need opportunities to improve their lives with access to proper treatment.

 I am committed to improving access to proper mental health services in our communities.
 As we look at ways to reform and improve our police departments, the presence of mental health professionals reduces the pressure placed on police officers dealing with difficult situations involving people suffering from mental illness.
 Additionally, given the opportunity to establish access during a critical time, the presence of mental health professionals opens the door for long-term mental health care.